 Grove Farm funded a right-of-way study for the entire Kaumualii Highway frontage of the Project (and beyond) and is working with the DOT on its implementation.
 The study was submitted to DOT on February 1, 1991, and DOT has approved the concept.
 We have completed the required intersection improvements, including signalization, at the intersection of Puhi Road and Kaumualii Highway.
-In conjunction with the school/park subdivision Grove Farm will dedicate a strip of land for widening of Kaumualii Highway fronting the project area.
-As stated earlier, Grove Farm is coordinating Kaumualii Highway improvements with the State Highways Division and has funded improvements, including signalization at the new Nuhou/Kaumualii intersection.
+In conjunction with the school/park subdivision Grove Farm completed similar improvements at the Nuhou Street and Kaumualii Highway intersection and will dedicate a strip of land for widening of Kaumualii Highway fronting the project area.
+As stated earlier, Grove Farm coordinated this portion of the Kaumualii Highway improvements with the State Highways Division and has funded the improvements.

-5. Petitioner shall fund and develop, as required by the County of Kauai and/or State, as appropriate, the necessary measures required to obtain adequate supplies of water.
+5. Petitioner shall fund and develop, as required by the County of Kauai and/or

+State, as appropriate, the necessary measures required to obtain adequate supplies of water.
 Petitioner shall also fund and develop as necessary water storage and distribution systems for the proposed development.
 Petitioner shall obtain such permits as may be required by the State of Hawaii relating to Petitioner's development.